MicrosoftDocs/dynamics365smb-docs-pr.is-is/financials/projects-how-record-job-usage.md

 ---
-title: "Hvernig á að: Skrá notkun vegna verka | Microsoft Docs"
+title: "Skrá reikningshæfa og áætlaða notkun verkforða| Microsoft Docs"
-description: "Lýsir því hvernig á að skrá notkun á vöru eða forða í verk."
+description: "Lýsir því hvernig á að skrá neyslu eða notkun á vöru eða forða í verkum til að greiða fyrir verkefnastjórnun."
 services: project-madeira
 documentationcenter:
 author: SorenGP